taosdata/TDengine/docs/en/07-develop/09-udf.md

 ```

 Save it, then restart `taosd`, using `systemctl restart taosd`, and test again, it will succeed this time.

+Note: If your cluster consists of multiple `taosd` instances, you have to repeat same process for each of them.

 ```sql
 taos> select ts, nextsunday(ts) from t;